Student Health CentreTel: 0115 848 6481

 Appointments are available at Radford Health Centre for expectant mothers and partners to see the midwife Tuesday 1.30pm - 4.00pm.

 This is held at Radford Health Centre on Tuesday 12:30pm - 2.30pm for baby check-ups, developmental assessments and immunisations.
 There is usually a doctor, practice nurse and health visitor available at these sessions.
 Appointments are required for immunisations only.

-This service is for students only and held at The Student Health Centre every Thursday morning from 09:15am - 11:30am.
+This service is for students only and held at The Student Health Centre every Thursday morning from 09:15am - 11:30am (temporarily unavailable as out of term).
 For sexual health appointments at Radford Medical Practice please book a routine appointment with one of our nurses.

 Appointments are available at both Radford Medical Practice and The Student Health Centre for diabetic reviews with the practice nurse.
 For further advice our reception staff will be more than happy to help.